-The Externship offers students an opportunity to develop the skills necessary to bridge the gap between law school and law practice.
-Through the Externship, students prepare for “effective and responsible participation in the legal profession” (ABA Std.
-301) by applying the core concepts learned in law school courses to the challenges presented in the actual, in-office practice of law.
+The externship program offers students an opportunity to develop the skills necessary to bridge the gap between law school and law practice.
+Through participation in the externship program, students prepare for “effective, ethical and responsible participation in the legal profession” (ABA Std.
+301) by applying the core concepts learned in law school courses to the challenges presented in the actual practice of law.

-The externship placement program allows a student to work under the supervision of a lawyer or judge in a public law office, government agency, or not for profit organization or for an attorney in private practice so long as the student is assisting only with pro bono work performed by that attorney, for such purposes as:
+The externship program provides students the opportunity to work under the supervision of a lawyer or judge in a public interest group, government agency, prosecutor or public defender office or a non-for profit organization, or for an attorney in private practice so long as the student is assisting only with pro bono work performed by that attorney, for such purposes as:

 - Enhancing their legal research and writing skills